 Answer the following questions:

-• What is the main difference between a travel agent and a tour operator?
+1. What is the main difference between a travel agent and a tour operator?
+Check your answer with the one given at the end of the unit.

 2.4 Functions and Role of Travel Trade Intermediaries in Hospitality Management: